LGN520/farreach-public/benchmark.md

 	+ In {switch} OS, run `bash scripts/local/confiugre_switchos.sh`

 # 2 Data Preperation
----

 ## 2.1 Loading Phase

-- Perform the loading phase and backup for evaluation time reduction (ONLY need to perform once) (**TIME: around 30+10 minutes**)
+- Perform the loading phase and backup for evaluation time reduction (**TIME: around 40 minutes**; ONLY need to perform once)
 	+ Under {main client}
-		* Set DIRNAME as nocache in scripts/common.sh and run `bash scripts/remote/sync_file.sh scripts common.sh` to sync scripts/common.sh
+		* Set DIRNAME as nocache in scripts/common.sh
+		* Run `bash scripts/remote/sync_file.sh scripts common.sh` to sync scripts/common.sh to all clients, servers, and switch
 		* Run `bash scripts/remote/prepare_load.sh` to copy recordload/config.ini to overwrite nocache/config.ini in all clients, servers, and switch
-	+ Under {switch}
+	+ Under {switch}, create two terminals
+		* In the first terminal
+			- `cd nocache/tofino`
+			- Run `su` to enter root mode
-		* Run `bash nocache/tofino/start_switch.sh` to launch nocache switch, which will open a CLI terminal
+			- Run `bash start_switch.sh` to launch nocache switch data plane, which will open a CLI
+		* In the second terminal
+			- `cd nocache`
-		* Run `cd nocache; bash localscripts/launchswitchtestbed.sh` to configure nocache switch
+			- Run `bash localscripts/launchswitchtestbed.sh` to launch nocache switch OS and other daemon processes
 	+ Under {main client}
-		* Run `bash scripts/remote/load_and_backup.sh` to launch and kill servers and clients automatically for loading and backup
+		* Run `bash scripts/remote/load_and_backup.sh` to launch servers and clients automatically for loading and backup
+			- Note: scripts/remote/load_and_backup.sh will kills servers and clients at the end automatically
+				- You can also run `bash scripts/stopall.sh` manually under {main client} in case that some processses are NOT killed
 			- Note: scripts/remote/load_and_backup.sh will resume the original nocache/config.ini in all clients, server, and switch after all steps
 	+ Under {switch}
+		- In the first terminal
+			- Type exit and press enter to stop switch data plane
-		* Type Ctrl+C in the CLI terminal to stop switch
+			- If CLI is still NOT closed, type Ctrl+C in the CLI to stop switch data plane
+		- In the second terminal
+			- `cd nocache`
-		* Run `cd nocache; bash localscripts/stopswitchtestbed.sh` to clear switch testbed
+			- Run `bash localscripts/stopswitchtestbed.sh` to stop switch OS and other daemon processes

 ## 2.2 Workload Analysis & Dump Keys